Roberto Blanco

-Roberto Blanco (legal name: Roberto Zerquera Blanco), was born 7 June 1937 in Tunis, Tunisia.
-Of Afro-Cuban origin, Blanco is a German Schlager singer, actor, and entertainer.
+Roberto Zerquera Blanco (born 7 June 1937 in Tunis) is a German schlager singer, actor, and entertainer of Afro-Cuban origin.
+He is one of the most successful entertainers of all time in German-speaking countries.

 Early life

 Blanco is the son of Cuban folklorist and artist Alfonso Zerquera and his wife Mercedes Blanco.
 He grew up in Beirut and Madrid.
 When Roberto was two, his mother died.
 After finishing school he began to study medicine in Madrid, but quit after two semesters.

 Career

 In 1957, Blanco played a role in the movie Der Stern von Afrika (The Star of Africa).
 His singing career began with Josephine Baker.
 In the 1960s, he became a hit star in his own right and appeared in various films – among them Johannes Mario Simmel penned All People Will Be Brothers and the Erich Kästner adaptation Three Men in the Snow.

 In 1969, Blanco won the German "Schlager-Festspiele" with his song "Heute so, morgen so" (Today like this, tomorrow like that).
 Following that, Blanco recorded a number of hit albums.
-His music career peaked in 1972 with the song "Ein bisschen Spass muss sein" (A little fun must be) and "Der Puppenspieler von Mexiko" (The Puppeteer of Mexico).
+His music career peaked in 1972 with the song "Ein bisschen Spass muss sein" (A little fun is a must) and "Der Puppenspieler von Mexiko" (The Puppeteer of Mexico).
 Since then he has appeared on numerous music and variety TV shows, most frequently on ZDF's Hitparade.